shivasankarka/HEPJo/README.md

 var lvec1 = LorentzVector.setpxpypzm(3.0, 4.0, 5.0, 10.0)
 var boosted_lvec = lvec.boost(lvec1.boostvector()) # Boosts the Lorentz vector lvec using lvec1
 ```

+## Contributions
+Anyone interested in contributing or have interesting ideas, your suggestions are always welcomed. please feel free to contact me or open an issue.